NFL Playoff Picture: Updated seeds after Week 16

 5. Carolina Panthers (11-4)

 The Panthers are in the playoffs and have the most seeding volatility of any team in the NFC.
 They could wind up anywhere between No. 2 and No. 5.
-Carolina will win the NFC South with a win over the Falcons and a Saints loss to the Buccaneers in Week 17.
+Carolina will win the NFC South with a victory over the Falcons and a Saints loss to the Buccaneers in Week 17.
 In that scenario, the Panthers could elevate to a first-round bye if the Vikings lose to the Bears.
 At worst, they'll have the higher of the two wild-card seeds.

 6. Atlanta Falcons (9-6)